mkarneim/pojobuilder/README.md

 ---------

 To execute the PojoBuilder annotation processor you just need to put it into the compile-time classpath.
-During runtime no libraries are required since the retention policy of PojoBuilder's annotations is CLASS.
+During runtime no libraries are required since the retention policy of PojoBuilder's annotations is `CLASS`.

 Here is a list of brief descriptions about how to run PojoBuilder with
 * [the javac tool](#using-javac)